DataSolutionSoftware/Portfolio/README.md

 ## DIGITAL TWIN (Innovation)

 This digital twin solution creates a virtual replica of physical energy meters, using real-time IoT sensor data and AI-driven analytics to simulate scenarios, predict outcomes, and enable predictive maintenance.
-Adaptable across industries—from utilities and eCommerce to defence and aerospace—it transforms raw data into actionable insights for optimized operations and decision-making.
+Adaptable across industries — from utilities and eCommerce to defence and aerospace - it transforms raw data into actionable insights for optimized operations and decision-making.

 As Technical Authority on the UK MoD’s StrikeNet project, I helped to architect a defence-grade digital twin that virtualized combat systems, integrating real-time analytics and AI to enhance mission readiness.